krasimir/atomus/README.md

 * `browser.selected([jQuery object or DOM element])` - fires `click` event.
 Use this while you operate with radio or checkboxes.
 * `browser.waitUntil([element's selector], [function])` - it calls the function once the element matching the elector exists in the DOM
 * `browser.changeValueOf([jQuery object or DOM element], [value])` - use this method to change the value of text input, textarea or dropdown/select element.
 It changes the value and dispatches a `change` event.
+* `browser.addXHRMock([object or array])` - by default Atomus performs real HTTP requests.
+That's a way to mock these requests and provide your own response.
+Checkout the example section below.

 JSDom has some problems with radio and checkboxes selecting.
 That's why we introduced API methods for triggering events.
 For sure you may use `$('#link').trigger('click')` but that's not working properly in some cases.
 So, we recommend using `browser` API for dispatching DOM events.

 ## Example

-Clicking a link on the page.
+### Clicking a link on the page.

 ```js
   var atomus = require('atomus');